-- The following procedures apply primarily when mains are wholly or partially dewatered.
-After the appropriate procedures have been completed, the main may be returned to service prior to completion of bacteriological testing in order to minimize the time customers are out of water. - 2.
-Leaks or breaks repaired with clamping devices while the mains remain full of water under pressure present little danger of contamination and require no disinfection.
+- A. The following procedures apply primarily when mains are wholly or partially dewatered.
+After the appropriate procedures have been completed, the main may be returned to service prior to completion of bacteriological testing in order to minimize the time customers are out of water. - B. Leaks or breaks repaired with clamping devices while the mains remain full of water under pressure present little danger of contamination and require no disinfection.

-a.
-Trench Treatment.
+1. Trench Treatment